-Discussion and conclusions
+1.5 Discussion and conclusions

-Testing the PLE in the ECOIMPACT universities has allowed us to conclude the following:
+Tests of PLE in the ECOIMPACT universities have allowed us to conclude the following:

-- To effectively start working with the PLE, one or two face-to-face seminars are needed (with a total duration of 3-4 hours) for potential users to get a general idea of the PLE concept, become familiar with its scope and functionality, and gain initial working skills.
-This duration is typically sufficient for teachers to start working on development of PLEtailored lecture materials.
-At the same time, it should be noted that the use of PLE in regular educational process of universities often encounters difficulties of organizational and cultural nature, since it is unusual for both university administration and students. - Students and other users easily learn to use the PLE if they have previously been involved in implementation of individual or group projects that require collecting information from various sources, analyzing and applying it to make decisions or problem solutions.
+- 1. To effectively start working with the PLE, one or two face-to-face seminars are needed (with a total duration of 3-4 hours) for potential users to get a general idea of the PLE concept, become familiar with its scope and functionality, and gain initial working skills.
+This is typically sufficient for teachers to start working on development of PLE-tailored lecture materials.
+At the same time, it should be noted that the use of PLE in regular educational process of universities often encounters difficulties of organizational and cultural nature, since it is unusual for both university administration and students. - 2.
+Students and other users easily learn to use the PLE if they have previously been involved in implementation of individual or group projects that require collecting information from various sources, analysing and applying it to make decisions or solve problems.
 Project work should be performed with the participation of teachers and assistants who interact with students both personally and (to a greater extent) through communication channels built into the PLE.
-This conclusion is based on more than thirty student mini-projects at the University of Nizhny Novgorod within the course "Using Information Technologies in Science and Education," as well as seven courses and graduation projects at the same university. - Seminars and project work can be organized within the regular educational process, but • it proved to be more efficient to use specialized intensive schools for that purpose.
+This conclusion is based on more than thirty student miniprojects at the University of Nizhny Novgorod within the course "Using Information Technologies in Science and Education," as well as seven courses and graduation projects at the same university. - 3.
+Seminars and project work can be organized within the regular educational process, but it proved to be more efficient to use specialized intensive schools for that purpose.
 In the ECOIMPACT project, several summer and winter schools were organized with the participation of both students and teachers as learners in mixed teams.
-The schools' durations ranged from five days to three weeks during student holidays.
-During a school, participants had to attend several introductory lectures, master the educational materials required for their project, perform a number of laboratory works to familiarize themselves with the PLE, and build a prototype system for monitoring and controlling the environmental parameters in a limited space (in a greenhouse, residential premises, or a local territory) using the PLE's IoT component.
-After attending the schools, some teams continued developing their projects towards creating start-ups.
+The schools' duration ranged from five days to three weeks during student holidays.
+During a school, participants had to attend several introductory lectures, master the educational materials required for their project, perform a number of laboratory tasks to familiarize themselves with the PLE, and build a prototype system for monitoring and controlling the environmental parameters in a limited space (in a greenhouse, residential premises, or local territory) using the PLE's IoT component.
+After attending the schools, some teams continued developing their projects in order to create start-ups.
 Examples included city farming and environmental monitoring, as well as developing courses to teach schoolchildren the basics of meteorology using DIY weather stations.
-One of the student teams advanced to building a commercial version of a mini greenhouse controlled by the PLE. - Students who have used the PLE for studies often try to use it for organizing their personal activities not directly related to the educational process (to keep a personal blog, to develop a personal webpage, to communicate and discuss personal topics via dialogues created for each topic).
+One of the student teams went as far as building a commercial version of a mini greenhouse controlled by PLE. - 4.
+Students who have used PLE for studies often try to use it for organizing their personal activities not directly related to the educational process (to keep a personal blog, to develop a personal webpage, to communicate and discuss personal issues via dialogues created for each topic).

-A further development of the ECOIMPACT-PLE will be toward collecting and analyzing big data on patterns of students' work with the PLE for its better adaptation to personal characteristics of each student.
+A further development of the ECOIMPACT-PLE will be aimed at collecting and analysing big data on patterns of students' work with PLE to better adapt it to the personal characteristics of each student.